 - 11.A.
 Double Hits.
-Balls can be hit twice, but this must occur during an unintentional, continuous, single-direction stroke, by one player.
-After the serve, if the stroke is deliberate, or not continuous or not in a single direction, or the ball is struck by a second player, it is a fault. - 11.B.
+Balls can be hit twice, but this must occur during an unintentional, continuous, single-direction stroke by one player.
+If the stroke made while performing the serve or during a rally is deliberately not continuous, or not in a single direction, or the ball is struck by a second player, it is a fault. - 11.B.
 Switching Hands.
 A paddle may be switched from hand to hand at any time. - 11.C.
 Two-Handed Shots.
-Two-handed shots are allowed. - 11.D.
-Missed Shot.
+Two-handed shots are allowed. - 11.D.Missed Shot.
 A player completely missing the ball when attempting to strike it does not create a dead ball.
-The ball remains in play until it bounces twice or until any other fault has occurred. - 11.E.
+The ball remains in play until it bounces twice or until any other fault occurs. - 11.E.
 Broken or Cracked Ball.
-If a referee is present, players may appeal to the referee before the serve occurs to determine if a ball is broken or cracked.
-If the appeal is before the serve occurs, the referee will call "Time", inspect the ball, and either replace it or return it into play.
-The referee will recall the score.
-In non-officiated matches, players may replace a cracked ball before the serve occurs.
 If any player suspects the ball is or becomes cracked after the serve, play must continue until the end of the rally.
+In officiated matches, players may appeal to the referee before the next serve occurs to determine if a ball is degraded, soft, broken or cracked.
 If, in the judgment of the referee, a broken or cracked ball impacted the outcome of a rally, the referee will call for a replay with a replacement ball.
-In non-officiated play, if the players do not agree that a cracked ball impacted the outcome of the rally stands as played.
+If both teams agree that the ball is degraded or soft, the ball will be replaced, but there is no replay of the prior rally.
+In non-officiated matches, if both teams agree, players may replace a degraded, soft, broken, or cracked ball before the next serve occurs.
+In only the case of a cracked ball, if the players agree the cracked ball impacted the prior rally, a replay occurs.
+If the players do not agree that a cracked ball impacted the outcome of the prior rally, the prior rally stands as played.